What underpronators and supinators can learn from ‘neutral’ running shoes

 • Visit a specialist running shop in person: Find staff who can personally advise and fit you for the best running shoes.
 Note, the shop may also have technology such as a Gait Analysis Treadmill or A 3D Foot Mapper to help determine the right shoe for you.

-Final thoughts and summary - key takeaways
+Final thoughts and summary

 Overall, there’s lots to learn from buying and wearing a neutral running shoe.
 For example, how the features of a neutral shoe cater to your natural foot movement and promote mobility and comfort.